The International CopyCamp Conference 2014

 Copyright and Human Rights

-How copyright affects human rights: from privacy protection and freedom of expression to free access to information and the right to cultural goods.
+How copyright and creativity affects human rights: from privacy protection and freedom of expression to free access to information and the right to cultural goods.
+Could human rights determine the shape of the copyright system?

 Do we need mediators to distribute cultural goods?
 Are authors capable of ensuring distribution of their works according to their needs/wishes?
 What does self-publishing offer to the reader?
 Role of editors, publishers, distributors.